 Awards include the 2013 Betty Jean Jones Award, given by the American Theatre and Drama Society for Outstanding Teacher of American Theatre and Drama; and being inducted as a lifetime Fellow of the MidAmerica Theatre Conference in 2015.
-At Texas Tech she won two TTU President's Book Award in 2006 for Composing Ourselves and a second in 2017 for Kitchen Sink Realisms.
+At Texas Tech she won two TTU President's Book Awards, one in 2006 for Composing Ourselves and a second in 2017 for Kitchen Sink Realisms.
 In 2018, she was named a President's Research Professor.
-In 2009, 2011, and again in 2016 she was Outstanding Researcher for TTU's J.T. and Margaret Talkington College of Visual and Performing Arts and in both those years she received the university-wide award for advising the best master's thesis in the arts or humanities.
+In 2009, 2011, and again in 2016 she was Outstanding Researcher for TTU's J.T. and Margaret Talkington College of Visual and Performing Arts and in the same three years she received the university-wide award for advising the best master's thesis in the arts or humanities.
 She received a 2014 Faculty Recognition Award from Mortar Board and Omicron Delta Kappa.
 Dr. Chansky was one of the Provost's Integrated Scholars for 2011-2012.
 In 2009, she received a Research Enrichment Fund grant from Texas Tech and in 2007 she received an associateship at the Five College Women's Studies Research Center at Mt.
 Holyoke College, where she was in residence for a semester.
 In 2012, she received, along with Professor Carol Flueckiger in the School of Art, a Creative Arts, Humanities, and Social Sciences grant to create and produce an interdisciplinary piece called Three Eleanors: Arts as Historiography, which examined not only how art and performance help create and circulate celebrity, but also how venue affects reception.
 Three Eleanors played in New York City for three weeks in 2013.

 Dr. Chansky is the immediate past editor of Theatre Annual: A Journal of Theatre and Performance of the Americas.
 She is a former Book Review Editor of Theatre Journal and a member of the Editorial Board of Theatre Topics.
 She served for three years as a member of the Executive Committee of the American